 Trauma is not an add on.
-From everything we know about learning, if the trauma is not accounted for (even tacitly), and built into the course design, we fail.
+From everything we know about learning, if the trauma is not accounted for (even tacitly), and appreciation of the continuing toll of trauma is not built into our course design, we fail.
 Our students fail.
 None of us needs another failure.

 This means thinking about access in all its dimensions: technological, intellectual, personal, financial, medical, educational.
 And affective.
 And cognitive.
 Distraction is the single biggest deterrent to learning.
 Physical and emotional distress are the single biggest causes of distraction we have in life.
 Period.